Shasta Division Archives

 These files dealt with the historic development of the Shasta Division, its Dunsmuir Headquarters, and the communities and lands along the tracks of the Shasta Division; And as such were to be handled and maintained as a collection, rather than in pieces.
 Many of these files give the valuable insight of the “What, Why and How” of Dunsmuir’s being what it was.

-Now that the archives are in the Dunsmuir Museum, they will be accessible to the public when the Museum is open and by appointment.
+The archives accessible to the public by appointment and volunteers are available to answer questions.
 These archives will continue to be a valuable asset to those who do railroad history, those who model railroads, and those interested in Dunsmuir and Siskiyou County history.